 Question 5 - Do you have a conflicts policy and procedure for pension board members?
-Your Answer: Yes Green Nine in ten public service schemes have put conflicts policies and procedures in place members.
-These help identify, monitor and manage any interests that have the potential become conflicts.
-You should review the policy and procedures regularly to ensure they remain fit for p ential to Useful Links: Code of Practice 14: C Conflicts of interest and representation
+Your Answer: Yes Green Feedback: Nine in ten public service schemes have put conflicts policies and procedures in place members.
+These help identify, monitor and manage any interests that have the potent become conflicts.
+You should review the policy and procedures regularly to ensure they remain fit for pu tial to Useful Links: Code of Practice 14: Conflicts of interest and representation

 Question 6 - Do you have a register of interests (or equivalent)?
 Your Answer: Yes Green Feedback: A register is a simple and effective way of recording and monitoring interests.
-Conflicts should be included as an opening agenda item at pension board meetings should capture decisions about how to manage potential conflicts.
-The register of in be circulated to the pension board for ongoing review and published, for example or website. terests should Useful Links: Code of Practice 14: Conflicts of interest and representation
+Conflicts should be included as an opening agenda item at pension board meetings and you should capture decisions about how to manage potential conflicts.
+The register of interests shou be circulated to the pension board for ongoing review and published, for example on a scheme's website.
+Useful Links: Code of Practice 14: Conflicts of interest and representation